toddharrison/5min2live/README.md

 What is 5min2live?
 It is a Minecraft Bukkit plugin where you must complete each successive challenge in five minutes or die.
 A challenge consists of set of items (e.g. 3 dirt blocks) that must be taken to a specific location (the Oni) and sacrificed by clicking on the glass block in its mouth.
+Upon completion of each challenge the count down is reset and the player level goes up with the challenges becoming more difficult.

 Dependencies
 ------------